cs-gang/heatmaps/README.md

 Alternatively, if you prefer to see the changes as you are writing to the file, you can run `npm run css` to automatically compile the `main.sass` file whenever you make changes as long as the process is running in the terminal.

 #### Javascript
-This project uses ReactJs.
-If you use JSX, make sure to compile it using `npm run parse-jsx --jsfilepre=JSfilename.js`.

-After compiling, if want to deploy the app, minify the files using `npm run minify-js --jsfilepre=JSfilename.js --jsfilepre=JSfilename.min.js`.
+When you want to deploy the app, minify the files using `npm run minify-js --jsfilepre=JSfilename.js --jsfilepre=JSfilename.min.js`.
 This will create a new `.js` file, so don't forget to correct your html files

 Minification can help load your website several times faster, so make sure to do it before deployment.